AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 within the whole category.

 Two examples of use are presented in the following.
 The medium-haul category is considered using representative aircraft detailed previously.
-A first simple example is given in Fig.X which represents the distribution of different aircraft within a fleet.
+A first simple example is given in Fig.3 which represents the distribution of different aircraft within a fleet.
 It is assumed that a new aircraft appears every 15 years with a period of 20 years for a replacement of 98% of the fleet, i.e. $l=2$.
-A second example is given in Fig.X.
+A second example is given in Fig.4.
 In addition to the previous assumptions, it is assumed that a new aircraft, representing a new sub-category, appears in 2035 and will eventually represent 50% of the market.

 ![](/figs/loadfactor_recap.pdf)
-*Fig.X Basic use of fleet renewal models.*
+*Fig.3 Basic use of fleet renewal models.*

 ![](/figs/loadfactor_recap.pdf)
-*Fig.X Use of fleet renewal models including a subcategory.*
+*Fig.4 Use of fleet renewal models including a subcategory.*

 Knowing how the fleet renews itself from these models, it is possible to estimate the average energy consumption per seat and per kilometer of the $E_{mean}$ aircraft fleet for year $x$.
 The following equation is then used from the